The Perils of Communicating Offhanded Information

 But Email is Quicker than a Phone Call, Right?

 It depends.
-It is true that for quick exchanges of info or data that are not potentially emotionally charged, e-mail is often quicker than a phone conversation.
+It is true that for quick exchanges of info or data that is not potentially emotionally charged, e-mail, text, or IM are often quicker than a phone conversation.

 However, as in Dave’s case here, if your e-mail generates an unintended emotional reaction, it can cost you way more time trying to undo the damage.
-If you need to communicate constructive or negative information about someone’s performance, you are much better off investing a few more minutes to do it verbally where you can gauge and immediately respond to their reaction.
-The 5-10 minutes you save communicating this via e-mail can cost you many times that in time dealing with their anger and misinterpretation, not to mention the ill will it and negative morale it causes.
+If you need to communicate constructive or negative information about someone’s performance, don’t use email.
+You are much better off investing a few more minutes to do it verbally where you can gauge and immediately respond to their reaction.
+The 5-10 minutes you save communicating this via e-mail can cost you many times that in time dealing with their anger and misinterpretation.
+Not to mention the ill will it and negative morale it causes.

 Talk in Person

-Dave didn’t intend his e-mail as a reprimand or a “big deal,” but Michelle doesn’t have enough history working with him to read between the lines and really gauge his tone.
-And an e-mail doesn’t give Dave the benefit of immediate feedback from Michelle to convey just the right amount of concern.
+Dave didn’t intend his e-mail as a reprimand or a “big deal.”
+But Michelle doesn’t have enough history working with him to read between the lines and really gauge his tone.
+An e-mail doesn’t give Dave the benefit of immediate feedback from Michelle to convey just the right amount of concern.

-At least Dave isn’t using e-mails in a Q2 aloof manner to purposely avoid dealing directly with people when delivering controversial decisions or opinions.
+At least Dave isn’t using e-mails in a Q2 aloof manner.
+Some managers email to avoid dealing directly with people when delivering controversial decisions or opinions.

 Before you hit the send button, ask yourself: is e-mail the best option for this communication?
 Consider honestly if it might be helpful to support what you have to say in person (or by phone if they are not close by).
 If so, you should deliver the message in that way!
-You’ll be respected more for it, and it shows Q4 responsive leadership.
+People will respect you more for it, and it shows Q4 responsive leadership.

 Additional Leadership Resources for You